 Organize in 2014 a WECAFC Technical Workshop on Bottom Fisheries in the ABNJ of the Western Central Atlantic to present and discuss the findings and recommendations of the Working Group, and to obtain inputs from the WECAFC members.

-Develop a Chapter on the Western Central Atlantic for the 2014/2015 FAO “Worldwide Review of Bottom Fisheries in the High Seas”.
+Develop a chapter on the Western Central Atlantic for the 2014/2015 FAO Worldwide Review of Bottom Fisheries in the High Seas.

-Report to the Commission at its next session, its conclusions and recommendations for further activities.
+Report to the Commission, at its next session, its conclusions and recommendations for further activities.

-Dr Van Anrooy noted that among the 10 (joint) working groups established in 2012 and 2014, the WECAFC “Working Group on the Management of Deep-sea fisheries”, was the least active due to funding constraints and relatively less interest in ABNJ fisheries by part of the WECAFC membership.
-The WECAFC Secretary finalized his introductory presentation by mentioning that the Secretariat had developed and circulated to potential members a draft work plan (in May 2012), established contacts with Deep Sea Conservation Coalition and various NGOs (in 2012), drafted a proposal and submitted it to France and the USA for supporting some initial research on deep-sea fisheries in the WECAFC area (in 2013) and continued the search for funding in support of the first meeting (2013 - 2014).
+Dr Van Anrooy noted that among the ten joint working groups established in 2012 and 2014, the Working Group on the Management of Deep-sea Fisheries was the least active, owing to funding constraints and relatively less interest in ABNJ fisheries by the WECAFC membership.
+The WECAFC Secretary finalized his introductory presentation by mentioning that the Secretariat had developed and circulated to potential members a draft work plan (in May 2012), established contacts with the Deep Sea Conservation Coalition and various non-governmental organizations (NGOs) (in 2012), drafted a proposal and submitted it to France and the United States of America for supporting some initial research on deep-sea fisheries in the WECAFC area (in 2013) and continued the search for funding in support of the first meeting (2013–14).

-Finally, he welcomed this technical workshop as the first real activity of the Working Group, and emphasized that this was only made possible due to generous support from the Government of Japan, active participation from WECAFC members and the many efforts made by FAO colleagues.
+Finally, he welcomed this technical workshop as the first real activity of the Working Group, and emphasized that this was only made possible owing to generous support from the Government of Japan, active participation from WECAFC members and the many efforts made by FAO colleagues.

 Instruments and concepts